 Here are five firms which are regulated by the relevant governing bodies globally:Plus500

+A trader with a Plus500 account can trade CFDs on Forex, Stocks, Commodities, Options and Indices.
 Established in 2008, Plus500UK Ltd is a firm based in the UK, authorised and regulated by the FCA.
-It provides the Plus500 trading platform and is a subsidiary of Plus500 Ltd which is a company that is listed on AIM (an equity market of the London Stock Exchange) and has its head office in Haifa, Israel.Markets.com
+It provides the Plus500 trading platform and is a subsidiary of Plus500 Ltd which is a company that is listed on the Main Market of the London Stock Exchange and has its head office in Haifa, Israel.Markets.com

 This is a Forex and CFD provider which offers their user-friendly in-house trading platforms for trading.
 They have developed a mobile app which their clients can use to make trades, making it that much more convenient.
 They state that they do not charge commission or fees on deposits nor on withdrawals.
 Read Markets.com review now.Xtrade